Get up to $600 cash back

 While a crawl space is unconditioned space, the floor must be insulated prior to or at the same time ducts are sealed and insulated to thermally isolate the crawlspace.
 Failure to do this will increase the heating load of the home and potentially cause comfort issues.

-Please see the Incentive Application for a list of required documentation and additional terms and conditions.
+Please see the Incentive Application for a complete list of all required documentation.
 Incentives and qualifications are subject to Wyoming Public Service Commission approval.
-Additional terms and conditions apply.
+Additional terms and conditions may apply.

 Residential electric customers residing in the state of Wyoming who purchase their electricity from Rocky Mountain Power on rate schedules 2 or 18 qualify.
 Landlords who own rental properties served by the company in the state of Wyoming where the tenant is billed on rate schedules 2 or 18 also qualify for this program.
 You can locate your rate schedule on your bill or by calling 1-888-221-7070.
 Incentive checks are only issued in the name of the Rocky Mountain Power accountholder.